 Most often, motions under Rule 33 are filed in tandem with motions for acquittals under Rule 29 Federal Rules of Criminal Procedure.
 Both motions are designed to undo the court’s or the jury’s findings of conviction, one on grounds of insufficient evidence and the other motion on grounds of injustice.
 Note that if a Rule 29 motion is granted, the defendant is acquitted and the case is over; if a Rule 33 motion is granted, the conviction is vacated and the trial starts over with a new jury.
 Additionally, there is a strategic reason for filing both motions in the trial court even if they are unlikely to be granted: the standard of review on appeal is much higher if perceived errors are not properly presented to the trial court in the Rule 29 and Rule 33 motions.
 Thus, it is crucial that these motions are carefully prepared to include every possible argument for setting aside the verdict.

 After a conviction, and with the filing of post-conviction motions, the focus shifts from arguing facts to laypeople to arguing the law to judges by demonstrating that the verdict is inconsistent with the law.
 The job of the lawyer is to find previously decided cases with similar facts in which courts have granted either Motion 29 or Motion 33 requests, and then to argue that the present case mandates an acquittal or new trial as well.
 Because most motions under Rules 29 and 33 are decided without a hearing, superior writing skills and a mastery of the law are the two main features to look for when hiring a lawyer.
-Among the defense attorneys that offer these skills to their clients are Dr. Nick Oberheiden and Elizabeth Stepp.
+Among the defense attorneys that offer these skills to their clients is Dr. Nick Oberheiden.